 PTC Retail, set up to facilitate power supply to the industrial and commercial consumers on the power exchanges, has seen considerable growth this year.
-With the value-added services, fuelled by data analytics, our clientele is growing and has crossed a number of 837 clients out of which 478 are presently active in Power, REC and ESCerts Segments.
-It is worthwhile to mention that PTC concluded its 1st REC Bilateral Trade in the month of March'2023.
-PTC has a diversified and strong client base comprising of prominent entities like Central Government Owned Administrative and Operative Authority (s), Public Sector entities who are leaders in oil refining and in transportation, leading multinational companies engaged in the manufacture and sale of Fast moving consumer goods (FMCG) and Pharmaceuticals, leading Cement manufacturers etc. Further, PTC has recently acquired large corporate customers like State Utilities engaged in transportation, a leading manufacturer of tyres for the Passenger Car market, a public sector undertaking engaged in oil refining and manufacture of petrochemicals, a leading cement manufacturer, a steel and alloy manufacturer, sugar manufacturers, an industrial gas manufacturer, a beverages manufacturer, and other such entities Your Company has maintained its leadership position in the exchange products of RTM, G-DAM and G-TAM.
+With the value-added services, fuelled by data analytics, our clientele is growing and has crossed a number of 873 clients out of which 295 are presently active in Power, REC and ESCerts Segments.
+During the year 23-24, the company traded 14.6 lakh RECs on bilateral basis, which is equivalent to almost 1.46 BUs of energy.
+PTC has a diversified and strong client base comprising of prominent entities like Central Government owned Administrative and Operative Authority (s), Public Sector entities who are leaders in oil refining, transportation, nuclear power generation and leading multinational companies engaged in the manufacture and sale of Fast moving consumer goods (FMCG), Pharmaceuticals, cement manufacturers, Shrimp farming industry, polymer chemistry tech company, steel and alloy manufacturer, sugar mills, textile industry, and other such entities Your Company has maintained its leadership position in the exchange products of DAM, TAM, RTM, G-DAM and G-TAM.

 The state utilities have continued to repose their faith in PTC's service offering of energy portfolio management (EPM).
-At the end of last year, your Company was awarded an Energy Portfolio Management (EPM) assignment by the Electricity Department Puducherry for 3 years.
-The service offering from your Company will include Demand Forecasting, Sales Planning and Power Scheduling for the UT of Puducherry.
-Also, your Company has been awarded/renewed utility contracts for trading of power on Power Exchanges for Mizoram, Chhattisgarh, Haryana, Bihar, Dadra and Nagar Haveli, Tripura, Pondicherry, Jharkhand and Jammu & Kashmir.
+Your Company also started its offering Energy Portfolio Management (EPM) services to state utilities like Electricity Department Puducherry and to other deemed distribution licensees across the country.
+The EPM service offerings include Demand Forecasting, Sales Planning and Power Scheduling, etc. Also, your Company has been awarded/renewed utility contracts for trading of power on Power Exchanges for state utilities of Mizoram, Punjab, UT Chandigarh, Chhattisgarh, Haryana, Bihar, Dadra and Nagar Haveli, Tripura, Pondicherry, Jharkhand and Jammu & Kashmir.
+PTC has also facilitated the cross border power trading of Druk Green Power Corporation for procurement and sale of power.

-PTC was awarded the contract by a public sector utility involved in manufacturing steel for providing assistance in supply of 12 MW Bagasse based Renewable Energy in one of the southern states under short-term open access (STOA).
-PTC has received a letter of award (LOA) from a renewable energy developer for providing consulting services in carrying out feasibility study to set up Renewable Energy Projects for power sale to Commercial and Industrial (C&I) Customers and state utilities.
-PTC has received a Consultancy assignment from a leading multinational knowledge process outsourcing entity for facilitating the sourcing of Renewable Energy for its facilities in multiple (three) cities.
-Major utilities were added to PTC's growing clientele for sale/ purchase of renewable power to cater to the growing market demand for clean energy sources.
+PTC has received a Portfolio Management assignment from one of the premier Petrochemical PSUs and aiming to achieve 100 percent renewable energy usage of the terminals of the PSU.
+PTC has been awarded Consultancy assignment from a leading PSU for supporting them in setting up renewable energy capacities for their captive consumption.
+Major customers were added to PTC's growing clientele for sale/ purchase of renewable power to cater to the growing market demand for clean energy sources.
 Your Company has supported various corporates in reducing their carbon footprints.
-Renewable Energy PPAs / PSAs were executed with clients in states like Gujarat, Delhi, Odisha, Tamil Nadu, etc. helping these clients in their de-carbonization initiatives.
+Renewable Energy PPAs / PSAs were executed with clients in states like Gujarat, Delhi, Tamil Nadu, Telangana, Andhra Pradesh, Kerala etc. helping these clients in their de-carbonization initiatives.

-With increased focus on power distribution performance improvement and reforms, your Company is providing a bouquet of services under power distribution management business which includes power portfolio optimization

-(power trading and scheduling), commercial optimization (metering and billing), network operations and maintenance, and regulatory support.
+With increased focus on power distribution performance improvement and reforms, your Company is providing a bouquet of services under power distribution management business which includes power portfolio optimization (power trading and scheduling), commercial optimization (metering and billing), network operations and maintenance, and regulatory support.
 Under this domain, PTC is supporting large government institutions in Madhya Pradesh, Gujarat, Maharashtra and Orissa and is continually trying to replicate the success for other identified customers.

 Your Company is also promoting the activities for optimization of cost of energy for the large maritime ports, Special Economic Zones, select Industrial Areas in some of the states under the existing regulatory framework of power distribution.
-Your Company is actively pursuing various opportunities and is in discussions with diverse institutional stakeholders for facilitating them in implementing suitable models in Smart Cities, Integrated Power Development Schemes (IPDS), Energy Efficiency Programs, Renewable Energy Programs, etc.
+Your Company is actively pursuing various opportunities and is in discussions with diverse institutional stakeholders for facilitating them in implementing suitable models in Smart Cities, Integrated Power Development Schemes, Energy Efficiency Programs, Renewable Energy Programs, etc.